The Hunter's Blades Trilogy

 The Hunter's Blades Trilogy is a fantasy trilogy by American writer R.A.
 Salvatore.
 It follows the Paths of Darkness series and is composed of three books: The Thousand Orcs, The Lone Drow, and The Two Swords.
 The Two Swords was Salvatore's 17th work concerning one of his most famous characters, Drizzt Do'Urden.
 In this series, Drizzt tries to stop an orc king from spreading chaos and war.
-The series reached the New York Times bestseller list and is followed by the installments of the Transitions series.
+The series reached The New York Times Best Seller list and is followed by the installments of the Transitions series.